 Analyzing Wynn Resorts's Unusual Options Activity

-Wynn Resorts (NASDAQ:WYNN) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $99.46 following the option alert.
+On Thursday, shares of Wynn Resorts (NASDAQ:WYNN) saw unusual options activity.
+After the option alert, the stock price moved down to $100.21.

 - Sentiment: BEARISH